UNIVERSITY OF SPLIT SCHOOL OF MEDICINE CURRICULUM

 Within the clinical rotations for Internal Medicine, Surgery and Obstetrics and Paediatrics students are given the choice of sub specialties while in Family Medicine they can experience working in a specific environment (city-village, island etc.)

 Mentors are chosen from senior residents and junior ward physicians.
-Their only mission is to make their student-protégé a close follower of their work and their substitute whenever that is possible.
+Their primary mission is to make their student-protégé a close follower of their work and their substitute whenever that is possible.